Rotten Apples

-Rotten Apples (The Smashing Pumpkins – Greatest Hits as titled on the album's cover) is a greatest hits compilation album by alternative rock band The Smashing Pumpkins.
+Rotten Apples (The Smashing Pumpkins – Greatest Hits as titled on the album's cover) is a greatest hits compilation album by alternative rock band the Smashing Pumpkins.
 In the US, it was released on November 20, 2001, along with a bonus disc titled Judas O. The album's concluding track, "Untitled", was the Pumpkins' final recording before their breakup.
 Completed in the days leading up to the band's farewell concert at the Metro in Chicago, it was also released as a single.
 Another notable track is "Real Love"; while previously released on Machina II/The Friends & Enemies of Modern Music, this was taken from the factory master tapes and, as a result, lacks the pops and clicks inherent in all copies of Machina II (which is vinyl sourced).

-The title of the album is the namesake of a B-side that was released on the "Tonight, Tonight" single.
+The title of the album comes from the name of a B-side that was originally released on the "Tonight, Tonight" single.
 Peaking at number 31 in the US, the album sold 77,000 units in its first week of being released.